rafalh/dashfaction/README.md

     $DF UPnP Enabled: true
     // Force all players to use the same character (check pc_multi.tbl for valid names)
     $DF Force Player Character: "enviro_parker"
+    // Maximal horizontal FOV that clients can use for level rendering
+    //$DF Max FOV: 125

 License
 -------